Nina Cortlandt: Storylines

 Zach's many misdeeds were revealed during his murder trial.
 The strain on her mother, and the seeming end of her hopes for a future with Cliff, damaged Nina's psyche.
 Donna, who served as a key witness for trial, became the target for Nina’s aggression.
 Although Donna exonerated Daisy for Zach's murder, Nina focused hatred towards her.
 At Donna's wedding to Benny Sago, Nina came with a gun.
 She tried to shoot Donna, but luckily missed.

 Nina finally broke from reality.
 She regressed to a state of adolescence, forgetting her life as a mother and Cliff's wife.
 It tore Palmer apart to commit his daughter to an asylum, but at least it kept her away from Cliff.
 Their second marriage ended in divorce.

 Nina tried to re-piece her shattered life.
 She found solace in Benny's arms.
 Benny was still very much married to Donna.
 Nina was convinced she was in love.
 Before things got out of hand, Daisy and Nina left on a long cruise.

 When Nina returned to Pine Valley, she began dating Matt Connolly.
 The couple ran into Cliff on Martha's Vineyard.
 Cliff's new fiancée, Dr. Amy Stone, was delayed in her arrival.
 Nina decided to keep Cliff company until Amy's train arrived.
 It was like no time had passed between the couple.
 When Nina saw Matt again, she knew their relationship was over.

 Waiting for her train to take her back to Pine Valley, Nina was plagued with thoughts of Cliff, but she was not about to break up an engagement.
 At that very moment, she heard her name being called.
 Cliff was running on the platform, professing his love.
 Matt had told him that Nina still loved him.
 Nina got off the train as soon as she could, and the couple reunited.

 That Christmas, in front of family and friends, Nina and Cliff married for the third time at the Tavern on the Green in New York City.

 Nina anxiously awaited Cliff's return from a humanitarian mission in Hong Kong.
 But her world was turned upside down when news came that Cliff had gone to South America and was killed by rebels.
 Nina returned to Martha's Vineyard to mourne her husband.
 Matt followed her, afraid that she would have another break from reality.
 Nina wanted to be alone, but Matt refused to leave.
-In her moment of weakness, Nina and Matt shared a night of passionate lovemaking.
+In her moment of weakness, Nina and Matt shared a night of passionate sex.
 As Nina lay next to Matt, she realized she did not want to be alone.
 She proposed to Matt and they married the next morning.